Queer Virtue and Parity joined forces again for

 Glitter+Fire: Pentecost 2017

-This Pentecost, Sunday, June 4, Christians across the country will celebrate the moment when Christianity as a movement was born.
-Join with us in witnessing the awesome power of the Holy Spirit, who set the disciples on fire and queered divisions between us.
+On Pentecost, Sunday, June 4, 2017 Christians across the country celebrated the moment when Christianity as a movement was born.
+Glitter blessings, glitter anointings, and dynamic glittery sermons: we witnessed the awesome power of the Holy Spirit, who set the disciples on fire and queered divisions between us.

 What can Christianity learn from the Queer Experience?